rweston03/CourseProject/README.md

 python.exe src/main.py
 ```

-However, if you want to run a smaller subset of the scrapers or capture a smaller number of pages, you can run one of these commands:
+However, if you want to run a smaller subset of the scrapers or capture a smaller number of pages, you can run this command:

 ```
 # Replace {subset} with your desired subset: coursera, edx, udacity, or all